1. Basic Concepts

 - Root

-renders first (e.g. <html>
+layout.tsx renders first (e.g. <html>, <body>, shared nav).

 - Root

-renders inside the layout’s <main>
+page.tsx renders inside the layout’s <main> (or wherever {children} is placed).

 3. Nested Routes